 The Company determined the leases meet the criteria of a sales-type lease whereby the present value of the future expected revenue (less the present value of the estimated unguaranteed residual value), cost of sales and profit and loss are recognized at the lease inception.
 The discount rate utilized was the contract explicit rate of 2% per annum.
 The present value of the unguaranteed residual assets of \$4 are included in net investment in leases in the balance sheet.

-A reconciliation of lease receivables with customers for the year ended December 31, 2022 is presented below (none for 2021):
+A reconciliation of lease receivables with customers for the year ended December 31, 2023 and 2022 are presented below:

-Year ended December 31, 2022:
+Year ended December 31, 2023: